Clackline, Western Australia

 Clackline is a locality in the Wheatbelt region of Western Australia, about 80 km east-north-east of Perth.
+The settlement was established in the 1880s and the town was gazetted in 1896.

 History

 John Forrest, later Premier of Western Australia, recorded the name Clackline in 1879 but the origin of the word is unknown.
 A settlement was established in the 1880s, being at the junction of the Perth-Newcastle Road and the township was gazetted in 1896.

 It has also been known as Clackline Junction for the road and the rail junction.

 It was an important junction for the Eastern Railway lines to Northam, and Toodyay on the Clackline–Miling railway branch.
 The railway service through Clackline was closed in 1966 at the time the Avon Valley route of the Eastern Railway was opened.

 Geography

 Clackline is in the Wheatbelt region of Western Australia, about 80 km east-north-east of Perth, and 17 km south-west of Northam.

 Clackline Brook is an 11.6 km waterway that runs from near Clackline towards Mokine before turning north and ending near Mokine Hill.

 Clackline Nature Reserve is on Refractory Road.